YunduanLin/YunduanLin.github.io/_pages/miscellaneous.md

 layout: page
 permalink: /miscellaneous/
 title: Miscellaneous
-quote: A testament to the past, and a reminder of the future.
+quote: A testament to the past, and a reminder of the future
 nav: true
 nav_order: 4
 ---